Bayesian sparse multiple regression for simultaneous rank reduction and variable selection: Introduction

 From a Bayesian point of view, a natural way to select variables in a single-response regression framework is to use point mass mixture priors \citep{george1993variable,scott2010bayes} which allow a subset of the regression coefficients to be exactly zero.
 These priors were also adapted to multiple response regression by several authors \citep{brown1998multivariate,lucas2006sparse,wang2010sparse,bhadra2013joint}.
 Posterior inference with such priors involves a stochastic search over an exponentially growing model space and is computationally expensive even in moderate dimensions.
 To alleviate the computational burden, a number of continuous shrinkage priors have been proposed in the literature which mimic the operating characteristics of the discrete mixture priors.
 Such priors can be expressed as Gaussian scale mixtures \citep{polson2010shrink}, leading to block updates of model parameters; see \cite{bhattacharya2016fast} for a review of such priors and efficient implementations in high-dimensional settings.
 To perform variable selection with these continuous priors, several methods for post-processing the posterior distribution have been proposed \citep{bondell2012consistent,kundu2013bayes,hahn2015decoupling}.

 In this article we simultaneously address the problems of dimension reduction and variable selection in high-dimensional reduced rank models from a Bayesian perspective.
 We develop a novel shrinkage prior on the coefficient matrix which encourages shrinkage towards low-rank and row-sparse matrices.
 The shrinkage prior is induced from appropriate shrinkage priors on the components of a full-rank decomposition of the coefficient matrix, and hence bypasses the need to specify a prior on the rank.
-We provide theoretical understanding into the operating characteristics of the proposed prior in terms of a novel prior concentration result around rank-reduced and low-sparse matrices.
+We provide theoretical understanding into the operating characteristics of the proposed prior in terms of a novel prior concentration result around rank-reduced and row-sparse matrices.
 The prior concentration result is utilized to prove minimax concentration rates of the posterior under the fractional posterior framework of \cite{bhattacharya2016bayesian} in a ultrahigh-dimensional setting where the number of predictor variables can grow sub-exponentially in the sample size.

 The continuous nature of the prior enables efficient block updates of parameters inside a Gibbs sampler.
-In particular, we adapt an algorithm for sampling structured multivariate Gaussians from \cite{bhattacharya2016fast} to efficiently sample a high-dimensional matrix in a block.
+In particular, we adapt an algorithm for sampling structured multivariate Gaussians from \cite{bhattacharya2016fast} to efficiently sample a high-dimensional matrix in a block leading to a low per-iteration MCMC computational cost.
 We propose two independent post-processing schemes to achieve row sparsity and rank reduction with encouraging performance.
 A key feature of our post-processing schemes is to exploit the posterior summaries to offer careful default choices of tuning parameters, resulting in a procedure which is completely free of tuning parameters.
 The resulting row-sparse and rank-reduced coefficient estimate is called a Bayesian sparse multi-task learner (BSML).
 We illustrate the superiority of BSML over its competitors through a detailed simulation study and the methodology is applied to a Yeast cell cycle data set.
+Code for implementation is available at \url{www.stat.tamu.edu/~antik}.